-In 1993 Zak [24] proved the Hartshorne conjecture and in particular obtained a classification of the Severi varieties (over algebraically closed fields of characteristic 0), in particular generalizing Severi's characterization of the complex quadric surface [19].
-In [18] the second and third author of this paper obtained an incidence geometric analogue of this classification over arbitrary fields.
-The method used starts from an axiomatic approach based on the immediate properties of Severi varieties: the existence of an abundance of split quadrics, the smoothness of the varieties and the dimension (of the tangent space at each point) is bounded in terms of the dimension of the aforementioned quadrics (see below for the precise axioms).
-The lack of any assumption on the dimension of the whole space implied a slightly longer list in the conclusion; basically also some specific subvarieties of the analogues of the Severi varieties over arbitrary fields satisfy the axioms.
-On the other side of the spectrum, namely when the Witt index is minimal, in [13] the same axiomatic setup for quadrics without lines was used to characterize the Veronese representations of projective planes over quadratic alternative division algebras.
-Now, these Veronese representations and the analogues of the Severi varieties over arbitrary fields are closely
+In [21], the second and third author of this paper obtained a classification of the split varieties corresponding to the second row of the Freudenthal-Tits magic square over arbitrary fields.
+The method used starts from an axiomatic geometric approach directly inspired by common basic properties of these varieties: the existence of an abundance of split quadrics, the smoothness of the varieties and the boundedness of the dimension (via the tangent space at each point) in terms of the dimension of the aforementioned quadrics (see below for the precise axioms).
+The lack of any assumption on the dimension of the whole space implied a slightly longer list in the conclusion; basically also some specific subvarieties of these split varieties are known as Severi varieties, and this classification recovers Zak's classification [28] of Severi varieties which was proved using different methods (algebraic geometry).
+Zak's result has its origins in Severi's 1901 characterization of the complex quadric surface [22].

-^{}Department of Mathematics, Ghent University, Belgium, Anneleen.DeSchepper@ugent.be, supported by the Fund for Scientific Research Flanders-FWO Vlaanderen related: generically they correspond to non-split and split, respectively, forms of the same algebraic groups, namely those of types A_2 (only the split form), $A_2 \times A_2$, A_5 and E_6 .
+On the other side of the spectrum, namely when the Witt index is minimal, in [16] the same axiomatic setup for quadrics without lines was used to characterize the Veronese representations of projective planes over quadratic alternative division algebras.
+Now, these Veronese representations and the analogues of the Severi varieties over arbitrary fields are closely related: generically they correspond to non-split and split, respectively, forms of the same algebraic groups, namely those of types A_2 (only the split form), $A_2 \times A_2$, A_5 and E_6 .
 Whence the need to check whether or not other forms of those groups give rise to varieties with similar behaviour.
 "Similar" means in a global setting encompassing the two separate ones.